cosinekitty/astronomy/source/c/README.md

 This function repeatedly calls `func`, passing `context` and a series of time estimates in the past.
 Then `func` must return a relative position vector between the observer and the target. `Astronomy_CorrectLightTravel` keeps calling `func` with more and more refined estimates of the time light must have left the target to arrive at the observer.

 For common use cases, it is simpler to use [`Astronomy_BackdatePosition`](#Astronomy_BackdatePosition) for calculating the light travel time correction of one body observing another body.

+For geocentric calculations, [`Astronomy_GeoVector`](#Astronomy_GeoVector) also backdates the returned position vector for light travel time, only it returns the observation time in the returned vector's `t` field rather than the backdated time.